Join Our Team

 Related Duties and Responsibilities:

-- Schedule permitting, actively participates in “on duty” staff rotation.
+- Actively participates in daily and weekend “on duty” staff rotationsd.

-- Broad knowledge of science and science education.
+- Broad knowledge of science and informal science education.

-- Ability to integrate national and state educational standards into Museum programming.
+- Ability to integrate state and national science standards into Museum programming.

 - Strong organization and project management abilities.